-On this page I focus on the normal and popular electrical corded jigsaws.
+On this page we focus on electrical corded jigsaws.
 However it is worth mentioning that these are now available as cordless.
 They are now starting to get very popular.
 So if you don't like the idea of trailing leads, then these would be worth your consideration.

 The cordless jigsaws are generally speaking more expensive than a normal corded jigsaw, and they are made by the popular brands such as Dewalt, Bosch and Draper.
 They vary in price from around £70-150.

 The advantage of using one of these is that you are not tied to the end of an electrical cord, or an extension lead.
 So if you were working outdoors on a roof, or perhaps a deck, then a cordless option might be a better choice.